 Innovation equaled resistance once again, but I finally received the buy-in I needed.

-Stakeholders came around to understanding that an intranet would promote internal communication and improve productivity by reducing activity, waste, and overlap.
+Stakeholders came around to understand that an intranet would promote internal communication and improve productivity by reducing activity, waste, and overlap.

 We contracted with a company that offered a customizable product close to our needs.
 We generated excitement by initiating an internal advertising campaign.